ethereum/consensus-specs/specs/beacon-chain.md

 * The PoW chain block pointed to by the `pow_chain_reference` has already been processed and accepted
 * The node's local clock time is greater than or equal to the minimum timestamp as computed by `GENESIS_TIME + block.slot * SLOT_DURATION`

-If these conditions are not met, the client should delay processing the block until the conditions are all satisfied.
+If these conditions are not met, the client should delay processing the beacon block until the conditions are all satisfied.

-Block production is significantly different because of the proof of stake mechanism.
+Beacon block production is significantly different because of the proof of stake mechanism.
 A client simply checks what it thinks is the canonical chain when it should create a block, and looks up what its slot number is; when the slot arrives, it either proposes or attests to a block as required.
 Note that this requires each node to have a clock that is roughly (ie. within `SLOT_DURATION` seconds) synchronized with the other nodes.

 ### Beacon chain fork choice rule